Wheel of Consent Workshops

-Get help with sexuality, touch and intimacy.
+Get help with sexuality, touch, intimacy and relating.
 Find the ease, confidence and sensuality that is your birthright.
-Learn to apply the Wheel of Consent in relating.

-Sharpen your professional skills around consent, boundaries and facilitation.
-Learn to embody the Wheel of Consent and apply it in your sessions and workshops.
+Sharpen your professional consent, boundaries and facilitation skills.
+Embody the Wheel and apply it in your sessions and workshops.

-Create contracts and agreements with colleagues, clients, communities and the environment that are in alignment with the values of all parties.
+Create contracts and agreements with colleagues, clients, communities and the environment that align with the values of all parties.